cloudfoundry-attic/hm9000/README.md

     hm9000 listen --config=./local_config.json

-will come up, listen to NATS for heartbeats, and put them in the store under `/actual`, then exit.
+will come up, listen to NATS for heartbeats, and put them in the store under `/actual`.

 ### Dumping the contents of the store